 This is not a remote learning course.
 Students are expected to be present in class.
-However, every effort will be made to record the lectures and share the course material on Blackboard.
-By taking this course
+However, every effort will be made to record the lectures and share those on Blackboard.
+By taking this course:

 - you agree not to share the recordings with anyone and - give consent to the class recordings.